therealplato/dhs-mtgox-warrant/Mt-Gox-Dwolla-Warrant-5-14-13-transcribed.md

 Sigillum LLC."
 According to bank records, Mutum Sigillum LLC holds an account at Wells Fargo Bank, N.A.
 The account is held in the business name Mutum Sigillum LLC, which is incorporated in the state of Delaware.
-According to Wells Fargo Bank records, the account was established on May 20, 2011, with the accoutn number 7657841313 and with a single authorized signer; Mark Karpeles.
+According to Wells Fargo Bank records, the account was established on May 20, 2011, with the account number 7657841313 and with a single authorized signer; Mark Karpeles.
 According to open source information, Karpeles is the owner of Mt.
 Gox.
 According to the bank records, Karpeles is also the owner of Mutum Sigillum LLC.